Pete McGrath

-Pete McGrath (born 6 June 1953) is an Irish Gaelic football manager and former manager of the Down senior football team.
+Peter McGrath (born 6 June 1953), from Rostrevor, County Down, is an Irish former Gaelic footballer and current manager.
+He managed the Down senior football team to the All-Ireland titles in 1991 and 1994.

 Professional career

-McGrath was employed for many years as a physical education teacher at St Colman's College, Newry.
+McGrath was employed for almost thirty years as a physical education teacher at St Colman's College, Newry.
 He retired from this position in 2006.

+Playing career

+McGrath played at all grades for Rostrevor GAC, including togging out for the first team aged only 15, and represented St Colman's at all levels of schools' competition; he also played for Down Minors.
+McGrath captained the first Queen's University team to win the All-Ireland Freshers title by defeating UCD 2-16 to 0-6 in Dundalk in March 1973.

 Management career

 In 1987 McGrath was in charge of the Down team that won the All-Ireland Minor Football Championship.